wannaeattaco/Pokebuild/README.md

 # Pokebuild
-### The Pokemon Team Builder app helps users create strong and strategic teams for figthing in Polemon game
+### The Pokemon Team Builder app helps users create strong and strategic teams for figthing in Pokemon game